 Each journey that you make will count towards the day and 28 day caps.
 We will know from where you tap in and tap out which zone you are travelling in.
 Once you have reached the cap amount for your zone you will not be charged anymore until that cap expires.

-For 28 day caps it is calculated on a rolling basis looking back at your last 28 days so you will never pay more than the zone cap price in a 28 day period.
-As your days roll on you will only pay the top up amount to the cap as your maximum fare.
+For 28 day caps it is calculated 28 days from first use.
+Never pay more than the zone cap price in a 28 day period.

 I travel on two buses - can I use travel contactless?

 Yes.
 The great part with travel contactless is you don't need to worry about which ticket you choose, how many routes you use or how frequently.
 The system will work out in the background what your best fare is based on your travel habits.
 No more worrying about buying the wrong ticket or missing out on the best offers - just tap and go!

 I normally buy a 28 day Kinchkard, can I use travel contactless?